EOSIO/eosio.cdt/docs/03_command-reference/eosio-cpp.md

-  -w                       - Suppress all warnings -no-missing-ricardian-clause - Defaults to false, disables warnings for missing Ricardian clauses --warn-action-read-only  - Issue a warning if a read-only action uses a write API and continue compilation
+  -w                       - Suppress all warnings -no-missing-ricardian-clause - Defaults to false, disables warnings for missing Ricardian clauses --warn-action-read-only  - Issue a warning if a read-only action uses a write API and continue compilation --eosio-include-dirs     - Print the set of include paths that the compiler will be looking at --eosio-link-dirs        - Print the set of linking paths that the linker will be looking at
 ```

 ## Notes